abhishekv29/Excel-Sales-Analytics/README.md

 Reports created:

-  *Customer Net Sales: Assesses customers net sales performance per year.
+  +Customer Net Sales: Assesses customers net sales performance per year.

-  *Division Sale: Comparison of market performance by year.
+  +Division Sale: Comparison of market performance by year.

-  *Market Performance: how market performs against its set target.
+  +Market Performance: how market performs against its set target.

-  *New Products: which new products are introduces and their net sales.
+  +New Products: which new products are introduces and their net sales.

-  *Top and bottom products: top 5 and bottom 5 products sold in terms of quantity
+  +Top and bottom products: top 5 and bottom 5 products sold in terms of quantity

-  *Top 5 countries: net sales done by top 5 products
+  +Top 5 countries: net sales done by top 5 products